KorenLeslieCohen/photo-mailer/README.md

 ## License

-Photo Mailer is MIT Licensed.
+FlatironPostcard is MIT Licensed.
 See LICENSE for details.